awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-install-software.md

  *Last updated: February 23, 2020*

-You can use the Amazon Lightsail console to create your Lightsail container services, and create deployments using container images from on an online public registry, such as Amazon ECR Public Gallery or Docker Hub\.
-But to create your own container images, and push them to your container service, you must install the following additional software on the same computer on which you plan to create your container images:
+You can use the Amazon Lightsail console to create your Lightsail container services, and create deployments using container images from an online public registry, such as Amazon ECR Public Gallery\.
+To create your own container images, and push them to your container service, you must install the following additional software on the same computer on which you plan to create your container images:
 + **Docker** – Allows you to run, test, and create your own container images that you can then use with your Lightsail container service\.
 + **AWS Command Line Interface \(AWS CLI\)** – Allows you to specify parameters of the container images you create, and then push them to your Lightsail container service\.
 Version 2\.1\.1 and later will work with the Lightsail Control plugin\.
 + **Lightsail Control \(lightsailctl\) plugin** – Enables the AWS CLI to access the container images that are on the local machine\.